linkerd/linkerd/admin/src/main/resources/io/buoyant/admin/README.md

 template, simply add the template in templates/ and then run

 ```
-# npm install handlebars if needed
+# npm install if needed
 handlebars -a js/template/ > js/template/compiled_templates.js
 ```